 What is a Muffler and Why Should You Consider Porting It?

 Those of you who have quite some knowledge about internal combustion engines, don’t need an introduction of a muffler.
 But there are some who still don’t know what a muffler is and what purpose it serves.

 A muffler is like a silencer that tries to suppress the noise coming from the engine exhaust.
 You could actually remove the muffler from the engine and still, the engine would work just fine.

 However, your chainsaw will create a lot of noise that might seem like a nuisance at times.
-Even some of the chainsaw manufacturers like Stihl suggest not to remove the muffler as it is a standard part of the saw and decreases the back pressure of the saw as well.
+Even some of the chainsaw manufacturers like Stihl suggest not removing the muffler as it is a standard part of the saw and decreases the backpressure of the saw as well.

 But if you are not satisfied with the power outcome from your saw, you might consider porting it.

 If you still want to port it, we have some ideas for you.